knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 more work to send the code to our server via AJAX and exchange that for a token.

-Instead of being passed both an access token *and* an authorization code, other OAuth servers let you choose which one you want.
+Instead of sending us both, other OAuth servers let you choose between the code and the token.

 Remember the ``response_type`` parameter we used with Coop?
 We set it to ``code``, which is why we got back a ``code`` query parameter on the redirect.